AdamayB/AdyGPT/README.md

 Anyone who wants to access the .bin files, i.e., the model weights, can download GPT4ALL on their systems and download the weights.

 If anyone wants this particular model, click on this link: https://drive.google.com/file/d/1gnBVFeqZ13T_qbIZXjztDRT45y7SRsTH/view?usp=sharing

+**Disclaimer:** The original speed of generation is slow; therefore, to save the viewers time, the videos have been cut and sped up.